 If you are a man of literature, you must have heard of the Song of Fire & Ice, Harry Potter, and Lord of the Rings series.
-Thanks to these prolific books, the fantasy genre has exploded in the past few years.
+Thanks to these great books, the fantasy genre has exploded in the past few years.

 With thousands of fantasy books published every month, it becomes tedious to scroll hundreds of Goodreads pages, read thousands to book reviews, hunting for good books on fantasy fiction.
 In the end, you give up lost, sad, and still yearning for a good book to read.